seerajakonnur/Machine-Learning/README.md

 •	DL_on_speech_data (Classification of people into people having cold and people not having cold based on their speech data using SVM and deep learning)

-•	ML_on_sepsis_data(Sepis diagnosis using supervised machine learning techniques based on vital signs, laboratory tests and demographic variables)
+•	ML_for_sepsis_diagnosis (Sepis diagnosis using supervised machine learning techniques based on vital signs, laboratory tests and demographic variables)

 •	risk_prediction (Development of risk prediction model for cardiovascular disease and cardiovascular disease death)